capitanbatata/capitanbatata.github.io/_drafts/review-steelcase-gesture.md

 means that I have to put the table higher than the armrests.

 Putting the forearms on the armrests makes my left hand hurt.

+The good news is: I do not feel pain in my thoracic back in the beginning.
+However I do feel pain in my lower back, but this might be due to my body adapting to the chair.

+The thoracic back pain seems to have returned after 3 hours into my workday.

+# Sixth day

+The pain in the right thigh continues.

+# Seventh day